 This new, first-of-its-kind tool uses air to dry and style hair—without frying strands.
-Find out why it sold out within weeks of launching.
+Finally, it's back in stock after wracking up a 113,000 person waitlist.

 First, the basics.
 It's designed to be used on damp hair and comes with an attachment that turns your device into a pseudo dryer so you can rough-dry wet hair before you style.
 (It's not super effective on too-wet or too-dry hair.)
 From there, you can easily snap on one of the five other attachments depending on your hair type and the style you want.
 There are three brush attachments (a firm smoothing brush for thicker, frizzier hair; a soft smoothing brush for fine hair; and a round volumizing brush to add volume to flat hair) plus two sizes of barrels, one for waves (1.6-inch) and one for more defined curls (1.2-inch).

 Now, for the part that makes the Dyson Airwrap unlike any other hot tool you've used before.
 According to its British inventor and engineer, James Dyson, the product uses something called the Coanda effect.
 This is a fancy term that means when you turn on the tool while using the curling attachments, it grabs your hair and wraps it around the barrel for you, using high-speed airflow—no clamping or rotating involved.
 The air and controlled heat then dry and curl your hair in roughly 10 seconds (there's also a cool shot to help lock in the style).